kubos/kubos/docs/sdk-installing.rst

 general, the physical "main" computer is referred to as the "host".
 The virtual machine inside of the host is referred to as the "guest".

+**Note:** There is not a supported method of this for Windows hosts at this time, as Windows does not support Linux symlinks.
+There is an alternate method for editing files on the SDK listed :doc:`here. <windows-dev-environment>`

 It is strongly recommended that you create your project in a directory on your host that is shared with your box when using a Linux or Mac OS host.
 By keeping your project on your host it will protect them in the event your box is destroyed or re-built.

-**Note:** There is not a supported method of this for Windows hosts at this time, as Windows does not support Linux symlinks.

 To mount a specific directory from your host, open the Vagrantfile located in the directory from the previous step and look for the